Books and eBooks

 The Library holdings include archive collections relevant to the study of East European history.
 The guide to archive collections is available on the SSEES Library website.

-The Library's Julian Graffy Film Collection includes a large number of documentaries on history, as well as history programmes recorded from television.
+The Library's Bain Graffy Film Collection includes a large number of documentaries on history, as well as history programmes recorded from television.
 The collection is available to UCL staff and students only.
 Items cannot be borrowed, but they can be watched on site.
 The guide to the collection is available on the SSEES Library website.